 Read, understand, and follow all of the instructions and safety precautions in this manual and on all product labels.
 Failure to follow the safety precautions could result in serious injury or death.

-The engine exhaust gas from this product contains Carbon Monoxide, which is deadly gas and could cause headaches, giddy, or lose consciousness, even death.
+The engine exhaust gas from this product contains carbon monoxide, which is a deadly gas and could cause headaches, giddiness, loss of consciousness, or even death.